 Cats vary widely in personality, from lap cats to avid hunters but all of them can make for loving companions if given the space and correct environment to be themselves.
 If you are adopting a cat from a rescue home or agency like Cats Protection talk to a member of staff or volunteer there to make sure you are matched with a suitable cat.
 Just be wary of any mystical cat-shop owners who may be planning on turning you into the cat you’ve just adopted.

 Disclosure: We received the hamper for the purposes of writing this review, however all thoughts and opinions remain our own.
-Contains Amazon affiliate links.
+We have included Amazon affiliate links to the products.
+If you click on this and buy, we may earn a small commission.
 Image used with permission.